-These folks are reviving a pre-modern revival—the Bhakti saint movement of 11th-century India.
+These folks are reviving a pre-modern revival—the Bhakti saint movement of eleventh century India.

-At that time, the idea of devotional worship, or bhakti, that had been percolating since the early Common Era (around the birth of Christ), burst hugely into mainstream Hinduism.
+At that time, the idea of devotional worship, or bhakti, that had been percolating since the early Common Era (around the birth of Christ), burst hugely into the Indian mainstream.

-It then spread from its birthground of Tamil Nadu and Kerala in southern India throughout much of the country and into India’s larger transcendental traditions.
+It then spread from its birthground of Tamil Nadu and Kerala in southern India to the rest of the country and India’s larger transcendental traditions.

-Fourteen hundred years before that, small sects of Bhagavats (those seeking God through devotional worship), had first introduced ideas of non-exclusive, intimate love between a god and a human.
+Fourteen hundred years before that, small sects of Bhagavatas (those seeking God through devotional worship), had first introduced India to the idea of chaste and intimate love between a god and a human.

 And two hundred years before the Bhagavatas, we saw the appearance of the Svetasvatara Upanishad, which told us Rudra-Shiva was the All-God.

 Svetasvatara recast our commonplace Shiva as Reality’s First Cause—as a god who precedes and outpowers all the other gods in the Indian pantheon.
 Svetasvatara uniquely positioned Shiva as an object for adoration and worship.

 This new idea of God as One-and-Only—Rudra-Shiva—surpasses anything seen in the earliest scripture, the Vedas (c.
 1800–800 BCE).